 Disaster recovery can largely be thought of as an insurance policy for your organization’s data.
 Some companies invest a substantial amount of capital resources, time, infrastructure, and processes to ensure that they’re protected.
 Other organizations calculate the risk, evaluate the probability of disasters occurring where their data is being held, and don’t invest much into their disaster recovery planning.
 Then there are the organizations that are required to have a certain level of insurance for disaster recovery planning protection due to their industry or certain regulations they must abide by.

-The reality of it is that no one can account for mother nature or freak man-made disasters 100% of the time, and things do happen in and the world we live in.
-Disaster recovery has become top of mind enough to where traditional organizations are now investing in both multiple data centers across different regions and in the cloud.
+The reality of it is that no one can account for mother nature or freak man-made disasters 100% of the time, and things do happen in the world we live in.
+Disaster recovery has become top of mind enough to where traditional organizations are now investing in multiple data centers across different regions and in the cloud.
 Speaking of which…

 Disaster Recovery and Cloud Services